Time-reversal symmetry breaking in charge density wave of CsV$_3$Sb$_5$ detected by polar Kerr effect: Discussion

 We notice that optical polarization rotation studies on \Cs\ were performed very recently in zero field using 800~nm light and by ordinary polarizer-based optical setups, methodologies different from ours \cite{Wu2021Kerr, Xu2022_Kerr}.
 Both works show the emergence of birefringence and isotropic polarization rotation below \Tcdw.
 The former indicates the electronic nematicity and the latter may come from either TRSB or structural chirality.
 In our study, we use the zero-loop Sagnac interferometer and the detected polar Kerr angle is solely due to TRSB \cite{Xia_APL}.
 Furthermore, our optical results under magnetic field and field-training effect show that the polar Kerr effect in \Cs\ is strongly coupled to magnetic field.

 In conclusion, we have studied the TRSB in CDW state of \Cs\ via polar Kerr effect.
 Under magnetic field, the Kerr-angle jump at the CDW transition \DKerr\ is proportional to the magnetic field and its sign is field-switchable.
-Our analysis reveals that \DKerr\ increase does not originate from the decreasing magnetization at the CDW transition, indicating that the Kerr effect cannot be ascribed to conventional anomalous Hall effect.
 At zero field, non-zero \Kerr\ arises in the CDW state and can be effectively trained by magnetic field.
 These results point toward spontaneous TRSB in the CDW states, which can be explained by the loop-current order theory.
 Our polar Kerr effect results elucidate the central issue of the symmetry breaking in the CDW of \Cs, motivating further experimental and theoretical research on these Kagome metals.
 Our study demonstrates that the high-resolution MOKE experiment under low temperature and high magnetic field condition is a powerful tool for exploring non-trivial symmetry breakings, which is crucially important for exploring exotic quantum materials.

 \begin{methods} High-quality single crystals of \Cs\ were grown by a self-flux method with Cs-Sb binary eutectic mixture (Cs$_{0.4}$Sb$_{0.6}$) as flux \cite{Zhiwei2021stmCs}.
 The typical lateral size of the obtained crystal is $\sim3$~mm.
 The crystal structure were examined by Laue diffraction at room temperature.
 The magnetization was measured by a SQUID magnetometer (MPMS, Quantum Design).
 Polar Kerr angle was measured using an all-fiber zero-loop Sagnac interferometer, constructed based on Ref.~\citenum{Xia2006sro}.
 We used a broadband light source with wavelength centered at 1550~nm and a line width of 110~nm.
 The incident light was split into horizontally and vertically polarized components of the polarization-maintaining (PM) fiber, and then phase modulated using an electro-optical modulator (EOM).
 The modulation frequency was $\omega/2\pi$ $\sim3.848$~MHz so that the light reflected from the sample has a $\pi$ phase shift relative to the incident light.
 The maximum incident optical power is 200~$\mu$W and the spot size is $\sim4~\mu$m.
 The sample surface was cleaved before optical measurements, with typical thickness after cleavage of $\sim100~\mu$m.
 The low-temperature measurements were performed in a $^4$He refrigerator with a base temperature of about 1.9~K .
 The magnetic field was applied by a 11~T superconducting magnet along the $\textit{c}$ axis.
 In the field training measurements, a Hall sensor was used to determine the zero-field with an error within 5~Oe.